0ranki/go-resume/README.md

 A dynamic resume site server using [Bulma CSS](https://github.com/jgthms/bulma) written in Go.
 Get up and running easily by defining the content in a single YAML file.

-If you have a public server, can serve the website on port 3000 (HTTP).
+If you have a public server, can serve the website on port 3000 (configurable).
 Or run locally only to generate a PDF.

 ### Live example: [https://oranki.net/cv](https://oranki.net/cv)